gregorio-project/gregorio/UPGRADE.md

     <eu>E(i) u(i) o(i) u(h) a(h) e</eu>(fe..)

-This will prevent line breaking, so if you were using so called *no linebreak areas* (with `{` in gabc) just for Euouae blocks, you can switch to this new tag, it will make things clearer and allow further spacing customization.
+This will prevent line breaking, so if you were using so-called *no linebreak areas* (with `{` in gabc) just for Euouae blocks, you can switch to this new tag, which will make things clearer and allow further spacing customization.

 ### Horizontal episema improvements